embl-cba/imagej-courses/practicals/thresholding.md

 Let's try:

-- Configure image segmentation settings [Process > Binary > Options]:
+- [Process > Binary > Options]
 	- [X] Black Background
-- Open image: "thresholding-neubias-2020/nuclei.tif" [File > Open]
+- Open image: "thresholding-neubias-2020/nuclei.tif"
-- Manually adjust a threshold value [Image > Adjust > Threshold]
+- [Image > Adjust > Threshold]
-	- You may press [Apply] but you do not have to; it also works with the "red" overlay.
 - Connected components labeling using MorpholibJ

+Difference between thresholding and gating!

+Changing LUT settings does not change threshold!

 ## Changing the threshold affects which objects we find

 - Open image: "thresholding-neubias-2020/mitotic-and-interphase-cell.tif"
+- [Image > Adjust > Threshold]

 We can choose to only find the bright cell, however we cannot only find the dark cell.
 Why?

-- Difference between thresholding and gating!
-- Changing LUT settings does not change threshold!

-# The signal to noise (S/N) ratio
+## Sufficient signal to noise (S/N) is important for thresholding

 <img width="885" alt="image" src="https://user-images.githubusercontent.com/2157566/39702229-5a093cc0-5204-11e8-826e-068979e14f6c.png">

-- Open "thresholding-neubias-2020/hb2-mCherry.tif"  [File > Open]
+- Open image: "thresholding-neubias-2020/hb2-mCherry.tif"

 It is difficult to binarise the dim nuclei.
 Why?

-Make line profiles to inspect the intensities.

 Measure the signal to noise ratio of few nuclei.

+One can use signal to noise to compute a threshold value: `threshold = meanBG + N * stdBG`, where in general N can be tuned to balance false positives and false negatives.

 ## Manual thresholding may not be practical for automated microscopy